Papers from the British Criminology Conference

 An Online Journal Published by the British Society of Criminology since 1995 ISSN 1759-0043

-If you are presenting a paper at this year’s conference the British Society of Criminology would welcome submissions to the next edition of the online journal based on your conference presentation.
+If you presented a paper at this year’s conference the British Society of Criminology would welcome your submission to the next edition of the online journal based on your conference presentation.
 We welcome contributions from Plenary Papers, Panel Papers and Postgraduate Papers.

 All submissions are peer-reviewed.

-The final deadline for submissions is two months after the end of the conference.
+The final deadline for submissions is two months after the end of the conference (September 9, 2021).
 The journal will be published in December of the same year.
 The journal is available free for members.
 Please submit your paper via email to firstname.lastname@example.org

 The small print: